-- Transition and Challenges
+Transition and Challenges

 In 1977, concerned about continuing threats to traditional commercial architecture in economically declining downtowns across America, the National Trust for Historic Preservation launched the Main Street Project.
 The three-year demonstration project was designed to study the reasons so many downtowns were dying, identify the factors affecting downtown's health, and develop a comprehensive revitalization strategy to save historic commercial buildings.
-In a regional competition among 70 towns, three pilot communities, ranging in size from 5,000 to 38,000 people, were chosen for the project: Galesburg, Ill., Madison, Ind., and Hot Springs, S.D.
+In a regional competition among 70 towns, three pilot communities, ranging in size from 5,000 to 38,000 people, were chosen for the project: Galesburg, IL, Madison, IN, and Hot Springs, SD.
 The National Trust assisted the three communities by providing an analysis of each downtown's assets and needs.
-These architectural and economic profiles, conducted by consultants under the direction of the Trust, served as the basis for design improvements and economic revitalization strategies that would make it feasible to rehabilitate and reuse historic downtown buildings.
+These architectural and community profiles, conducted by consultants under the direction of the National Trust, served as the basis for design improvements and economic revitalization strategies that would make it feasible to rehabilitate and reuse historic downtown buildings.
 With a grant from the manufacturing firm Bird and Son, the National Trust hired a full-time Main Street program manager for each community.
 The program manager's role was to serve as an advocate for the downtown; coordinate project activities; and convince merchants, property owners, and city officials to spend funds that would create long-term benefits.
 In effect, the three program managers served as catalysts for change.

 The National Main Street Center (NMSC) was established by the National Trust in 1980 to share the successes of Hot Springs, Madison, and Galesburg with communities throughout the country.
 The Center, located in the National Trust's Washington, D.C., headquarters, was initially supported by several federal agencies, including the Department of Housing and Urban Development, National Endowment for the Arts, Department of Transportation, Economic Development Administration, Small Business Administration, and Farmers' Home Administration.
 The program managers from the three pilot communities and personnel from the National Trust's Midwest Regional Office became the NMSC staff.